Introducing the People of Barbados

 The ‘Gem of the Caribbean,’ Barbados is the place where solid friendships are made, and vacation memories will last a lifetime – a lot of this has to do with the people.

 Our People are our Future

 Tourism is now the backbone of the economy, followed closely by international business services and technology-based industries.
-Therefore, it’s no surprise that the future economic well-being of Barbados is today being built around the country’s greatest asset – our people.
+Therefore, it’s no surprise that Barbados’ future economic well-being is today being built around the country’s greatest asset – our people.